kaanaksit/odak/docs/course/fundamentals.md

 As you develop your code for your future homework and projects, you will discover that many things could go wrong.
-For example, the hard drive that contains the only copy of your code could be damaged, or your most trusted friend (so-called) can claim that she compiled most of the work, although that is not the case.
+For example, the hard drive that contains the only copy of your code could be damaged, or your most trusted friend (so-called) can claim that she compiled most of the work, and gets her credit for it, although that is not the case.
-These are just a few cases that may happen in your case.
+These are just a few potential cases that may happen to you.
-Poor code control can cause companies to lose money by releasing incorrect codes or researchers to lose their reputations as their work is challenging to replicate.
+On the other hand, in business life, poor code control can cause companies to lose money by releasing incorrect codes or researchers to lose their reputations as their work is challenging to replicate.
 _How do you claim in that case that you did your part?_
 _What is the proper method to avoid losing data, time, effort, and motivation?_
+_In short, what is the way to stay out of trouble?_

-This is where the subversion, authoring, and revision control systems come in for the example cases discussed in the previous paragraph.
+This is where the subversion, authoring, and revision control systems come into play, especially, for the example cases discussed in the previous paragraph.
 In today's world, [Git](https://git-scm.com/) is a widespread version control system adopted by major websites such as [GitHub](https://github.com/) or [Gitlab](https://about.gitlab.com/).
-We will not dive deep into how to use Git and all its features, but I will try to highlight parts that are likely essential for your workflow.
+We will not dive deep into how to use Git and all its features, but I will try to highlight parts that are essential for your workflow.
-I encourage you to **use Git** for creating a repository for every one of your tasks.
+I encourage you to **use Git** for creating a repository for every one of your tasks in the future.
-You can either keep this repository in your locally and constantly back up somewhere else or use these online services such as [GitHub](https://github.com/) or [Gitlab](https://about.gitlab.com/).
+You can either keep this repository in your local and constantly back up somewhere else (suggested to people knowing what they are doing) or use these online services such as [GitHub](https://github.com/) or [Gitlab](https://about.gitlab.com/).
 I also encourage you to use the online services if you are a beginner.

-For each operating system, installing Git has its own processes, but for an Ubuntu operating system, it is as easy as typing the following commands in your terminal:
+For each operating system, installing Git has its processes, but for an Ubuntu operating system, it is as easy as typing the following commands in your terminal:

 ```shell
 sudo apt install git
 ```

 Let us imagine that you want to start a repository on GitHub.
 Make sure to create a private repository, and please only go public with any repository once you feel it is at a state where it can be shared with others.